the-chosen-one/Ed-Fi-REST-SDK/README.md

 **From Windows**

 1) Download the Java SDK from http://www.oracle.com/technetwork/java/javase/downloads/index.html Version 7 or newer is recommended.
+For other section, JRE8 Library is required.

 2) Download SBT and install.
 Just under the "Installing sbt" header download the appropriate package for your operating system. http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html